An Early Start

 We took the road down the valley and through Lourdes and Tarbes and then headed east on the motorway towards Toulouse.
 Before we got there we stopped for some breakfast at the Aire de Comminges.
 We tried to do a geocache there too, to keep the “colouring in” streak going.
 We couldn’t find it at first, which was annoying.
-We retired for some breakfast, and whilst sitting there I delved more deeply into the geocache description and found some spoiler photos.
+We retired for some breakfast.
+Whilst sitting there I delved more deeply into the geocache description and found some spoiler photos.
 D’oh!
 How did we miss that?

 Kas took over the driving here, and managed to negotiate us successfully around Toulouse and on the way toward Narbonne before the day started to go a bit pear-shaped.
 We found roadworks.
 And then we found a crash, and a big queue, and then more roadworks.
 The drive from Toulouse to Narbonne took maybe 90 minutes more than it should.
+Painful in every way.
 This kind of set us behind schedule for the rest of the day.
 We stopped for a geocache and changed drivers near Carcassonne, but didn’t stay long.

 We’d promised the girls the possibility of having a quick plodge in the Mediterranean, so we fought our way through the minging traffic all the way to Montpellier before jumping off the motorway to head for the beach at Palavas-les-Flots.
 The plan was to park up, plodge on the beach for half an hour, grab an ice-cream and a geocache, and then move on.
 Unfortunately, plans rarely happen.
 We couldn’t find anywhere to park, and after half an hour we had to give up because we’d got an appointment in the evening that was time-dependent.
 So we didn’t stop.
-We stopped for a cache on the way out of town but I couldn’t find that either, so we just left.
+We stopped for a cache on the way out of town.
+I couldn’t find that either, so we just left.
 We swapped drivers again while we were musing, so Kas was in the hot seat again.

 We needed to stop at the Aire d’Ambrussum to get more fuel and take a comfort break, and there was a geocache in the car park, so we stopped for a bit to sort ourselves our.
 It had been busy all day and we were starting to get a bit sick of it.
 While we were there, we grabbed some McDonalds to eat too.

-It proved to be a small family-run affair that had a totally different approach to the commercial skiing place in Luz.
+It proved to be a small family-run affair.
+It had a totally different approach to the commercial skiing place in Luz.
 We didn’t need to pay until we left, and they were willing to trust.
 We didn’t have to clean up the flat before leaving and the swimming pool stayed open until “Meh!
 When we switch the lights off.”
 They also had a bar that was open more or less all day, so as we were too tired to do anything strenuous, the girls jumped in the pool while Kas and I sat in the bar with a beer and some crisps.
 When the girls had done in the pool (i.e. when we told them to come out) they had an ice cream from the fridge in the bar.